Precision Nucleon Charges and Form Factors Using 2+1-flavor Lattice QCD: Conclusions

 The electric and magnetic form factors $G_E$ and $G_M$, shown in Figs.~\ref{fig:GEsummary} and~\ref{fig:GMsummary}, exhibit much less sensitivity to the value of the mass gap of the excited state.
-Our results agree with the Kelly parameterization of the experimental data over the range $0.04 \lesssim Q^2 \lesssim 1.2$~GeV${}^2$ when plotted as a function of $Q^2/M_N^2$ and show no significant variation with respect to either $a$ or $M_\pi^2$.
+Our results agree with the Kelly parameterization of the experimental data over the range $0.04 \lesssim Q^2 \lesssim 1.2$~GeV${}^2$ when plotted as a function of $Q^2/M_N^2$, and show no significant variation with respect to either $a$ or $M_\pi^2$.
 This agreement is a major improvement over our previous work using the clover-on-HISQ formulation presented in Ref.~\cite{Jang:2019jkn}.

-The second analysis of form factors, presented in Sec.~\ref{sec:FFfits}, explores the same set of parameterizations (see Table~\ref{tab:FFfits}) but makes a single fit to data from all five larger volume ensembles as shown in Figs.~\ref{fig:GA4s5e},~\ref{fig:GEsummary} and~\ref{fig:GMsummary}, ie, ignoring $\{a,M_\pi, M_\pi L\}$ dependent artifacts.
+A {second, heuristic,} analysis of form factors, presented in Sec.~\ref{sec:FFfits}, explores the same set of parameterizations (see Table~\ref{tab:FFfits}) but makes a single fit to data from all five larger volume ensembles as shown in Figs.~\ref{fig:GA4s5e},~\ref{fig:GEsummary} and~\ref{fig:GMsummary}, i.e., ignoring $\{a,M_\pi, M_\pi L\}$ dependent artifacts.
 The $P(g,0,2)$ Pad\'e does a good job of parameterizing the $Q^2$ behavior and the results are given in Eqs.~\eqref{eq:GAPade} and~\eqref{eq:GEMPade}.
-The fits shown in Fig.~\ref{fig:FFfits} represent our best parameterization for input into phenomenological analyses.\looseness-1